JordanLaw/robocon/vesc/readme.md

 <img src="photo/02.png" width="600"><br><br>

-You can choose the usage type of your motor depend on how you will rub your motor. this time we will choose “Generic”.
+You can choose the usage type of your motor depend on how will you run your motor. this time we will choose “Generic”.

 <img src="photo/03.png" width="800"><br><br>